theheking/intro-to-r/content/4_dplyr.md

 ### Loading dplyr and selecting columns

-Firstly, we need to load the `dplyr` package using `library('packagename')` so that we can use `dplyr` functions.
+Firstly, we need to load the `dplyr` package using `library()` so that we can use `dplyr` functions.
 You always use the `library()` function to load an R package no matter which repository it has been installed from
 ```
+## To use library, you put the name of the package that you want to load in the parentheses
 library("dplyr")
 ```